zzzprojects/docs/dapper-tutorial.net/pages/documentations/dapper/dapper.md

 ## Methods

-Dapper extension methods can be used to perform various operations in the database such as fetching data, inserting records, updating records, and deleting records.
+Dapper extension methods can be used to perform various operations in the database, such as fetching data, inserting records, updating records, and deleting records.

 Dapper will extend your `IDbConnection` interface with multiple methods and some of the most commonly used dapper extension methods.

 - [Execute](/execute): It can execute a command one or multiple times.
+- [ExecuteReader](/execute-reader): It can execute a command and return a reader.
+- [Executescalar](/execute-scalar): It can execute a command and return a scalar value.
 - [Query](/query): Used to fetch data from the database.
 - [QueryFirst](/queryfirst): It can execute a query and map the first result.
 - [QueryFirstOrDefault](/queryfirstordefault): It can execute a query and map the first result, or a default value if the sequence contains no elements.
 - [QuerySingle](/querysingle): It can execute a query and map the first result and throws an exception if there is not exactly one element in the sequence.
 - [QuerySingleOrDefault](/querysingleordefault): It can execute a query and map the first result, or a default value if the sequence is empty; this method throws an exception if there is more than one element in the sequence.
 - [QueryMultiple](/querymultiple): It can execute multiple queries within the same command and map results.

-For more information on dapper extension methods, please refer to the official documentation.

 ```csharp
 string sqlOrderDetails = "SELECT TOP 5 * FROM OrderDetails;";